north-road/qgis-processing-r/website/pages/script-syntax.md

 ### Outputs

 The outputs of R script are specified as `##variable_name=output output_type`.
 This line also specifies how tool UI will look in QGIS, as outputs are one section of the tool UI.
-In this specification _variable_name_ specifies variable from the script that will be exported back to QGIS, _output_type_ is one of the allowed types that can be returned from R script (layer, raster, folder, HTML, number, string, table).
+In this specification _variable_name_ specifies variable from the script that will be exported back to QGIS, _output_type_ is one of the allowed types that can be returned from R script (layer, raster, folder, file, HTML, number, string, table).

-So the inputs can look like this:
+So the outputs can look like this:

+`##New_string=output string` specifies that a variable `New_string` will be set in the script.

+`##New_number=output number` specifies that a variable `New_number` will be set in the script.

+#### Layer outputs

+For layer outputs, the line definition can end with the `noprompt` keyword.
+In this case, the `variable_name` has to be defined in the script.
+Otherwise, the UI will display a widget to let the user defined the output destination.

 `##New_layer=output vector` specifies that the variable `New_layer` will be imported to QGIS as a vector layer.